-- 1. Monitor the campus network traffic flows, primarily for the purpose of network maintenance and optimization. - 2.
-Inform the Information Security Office of traffic patterns, which pursuant to best practices, procedures and standards, may indicate a potential or actual threat to the network backbone and University IT Resources. - 3.
-Apply security policy and procedures to campus network devices as directed by ISO, and ITAC.
+1. Monitor the campus network traffic flows, primarily for the purpose of network

-C. Incident Response Team
+- 2. Inform the Information Security Office of traffic patterns, which pursuant to best practices, Procedures and standards, may indicate a potential or actual threat to the network backbone and University IT Resources. - 3.
+Apply security policy and Procedures to campus network devices as directed by ISO, and ITAC. - C. Incident Response Team